 We can’t make a list of the best Sony cameras without including the Sony A9 II.
-This is the best of the best, costing a whopping $4,498.
+This is the best of the best, costing a whopping $4,500 on average.
 Professionals will appreciate its 24.2MP stacked sensor, 20fps shooting, 60 AF/AE calculations per second, real-time tracking and autofocus, fast speed Wi-Fi, Bluetooth, one Gbps ethernet, wireless PC tethering, 4K recording, and more.
 This thing is a beast!

 Photography is a complex art, so we have put together a series of tutorials and in-depth material for you to learn more!

 We also have plenty of recommendations for those looking to get new camera equipment!